 STEP 7: Excel will insert the chart in the middle of the sheet.
 You can move the chart by dragging it by its border.

 You can also resize it by selecting one of the corners and dragging it to the desired size.
-The 3 icons to the right of the chart are (FIGURE 7):

 FIGURE 7